1937 tour of Germany by the Duke and Duchess of Windsor: Itinerary

 They visited an Academy for Youth Leadership, where they observed the training of Hitler Youth members.
 On an inspection of the Krupp factory in Essen, production of tanks and U-boats had already begun.
 On each visit, the couple were presented with enthusiastic workers keen to extol their working conditions to the Duke.
 He, in turn, was at his most charming, says Hichens.
 On one occasion, he joined a session of rowdy drinking songs in a staff beer garden, where he wore a false moustache and played skittles.
 The couple were regularly greeted with the Nazi salute, which they sometimes reciprocated (that was not unusual, and most visitors to Germany, including sports teams, then made the salute).
 The couple were welcomed at each venue by both the German and the British national anthems.
 The Nazis, researcher Peter Allen finds, knew the Duchess to have a keen interest in china, and as such, they included a trip to the Meissen porcelain works.
 Allen suggests that this demonstrated a policy of pleasing the Duke through his wife.
-On a visit to one of Ley's GLF meetings Edward made a speech, telling the assembly:
+On a visit to one of Ley's DAF meetings Edward made a speech, telling the assembly:

 I have travelled the world and my upbringing has made me familiar with the great achievements of mankind, but that which I have seen in Germany, I had hitherto believed to be impossible.
 It cannot be grasped, and is a miracle; one can only begin to understand it when one realizes that behind it all is one man and one will.

 Simpson, meanwhile, notes Morton, maintained the fiction in her letters to her friends and family that they were merely sightseeing.